a Timing Chain

-If the chain and sprockets wear enough, the tensioner(s) will not do a very good job and the chain will slop around, and may well start rubbing against the bearing carrier, and one may find some metal particles in an engine oil filter that you unroll for inspection at EVERY oil filter change.
+If the chain and sprockets wear enough, the tensioner(s) will not do a very good job and the chain will slop around, and may well start rubbing against the bearing carrier on the duplex models, and one may find some metal particles in an engine oil filter that you [properly should unroll for inspection at EVERY oil filter change.

 The 1978 and earlier models, as opposed to the 1979 and later models, do not sound the same when timing chain area components wear considerably, and only with considerable experience will someone know what the difference sounds like.

-There is no really good method of positively
+There is no really perfect method of positively

 determining a chain and sprockets and tensioner/guide condition